 Inside the tea shop

 Once inside we were ushered into the back area.
 The young man offered me a corner seat near the wall.
-A very bored looking Chinese man came & the Tea Ceremony began.
+A very bored-looking Chinese man came & the Tea Ceremony began.
 The young man ordered several different types of tea & I tried the first one.
 Several more arrived & after a short time, I realised it was going to cost a lot of money.
-I suspected it was a scam & I started to feel uneasy as I was alone.
+I suspected it was a scam & I started to feel uneasy because I was alone.
 But I was cornered against the wall so I stopped drinking the tea, thanked the young man & told him I was expected by work colleagues.